NetGovern/migrations/clearswift/README.md

 The file name that is created by the export script is: **allow_list_email_addresses.txt**

-If the requirements is to bypass Spam policy only:
+If the requirements is to bypass Spam policy only, use the Clearswift UI to:
-To import this file into the Clearswift UI:

 1. Navigate to Policy > SpamLogic Settings
 2. Click on Import white list on the left of the UI
 3. In the Import SpamLogic White List dialog